 Application (All this is based on Śrī Jīva’s analysis of experience of devotees like Yaśodā, Bhīṣma and Brahmā in Anuchhedas 24 to 51): Bhagavān’s Body (which is His essential nature) is eternal, present everywhere in His medium-sized form, contains the entire universe, is not limited by material elements, is present in the hearts of all living beings as Paramātmā, is transcendental i.e. not perceptible to the senses, but is still visible to the senses by His Mercy, and is described by opposing statements of the scriptures, some of which negate form in the Absolute Reality, and others which accept form in the Absolute Reality.

-Conclusion: Bhagavān’s Body is the Supreme Absolute Reality.
+Conclusion: Bhagavān’s form is the Supreme Absolute Reality.

 One might ask whether the word ‘Supreme’ is redundant once we use the word Absolute Reality.
 The answer is that Absolute Reality can appear as Brahman and Paramātmā also to seekers, and therefore, the word Supreme is necessary to express the fact that Bhagavān is the shelter of everything, including Brahman and Paramātmā.